what happens when you set boundaries in a relationship

 4. Keep a low profile.

-Don’t do anything that may undue attention to yourself.
-Also, stay away from places the bullies may gather.
+Don’t do anything that may draw attention to yourself.
+Also, stay away from places where the bullies may gather.

 Think, “Out of sight, out of mind.”
 Just don’t make it obvious to your bullies that you are ducking and dodging them.
-I avoided several confrontations by simply laying low.
+I avoided several confrontations by simply lying low.

-Lastly, know that avoiding toxic bullies is not cowardice, it’s smarts.
+Lastly, know that avoiding bullies is not cowardice; it’s smart.

 5. Save any threatening texts, emails, and/or voice mails for evidence.

-if possible, set your cellphone to record during any altercation brought on by a bully, provided it is hidden in your pocket.
+If possible, set your cellphone to record during any altercation involving a bully.
+Just make sure it’s hidden in your pocket.
 You certainly do not want the bully to know what you are doing.

-Furthermore, keep your composure and be sure not to tarnish the recording by yelling or using foul language.
-The last thing you want is to give your bullies ammunition to do the old DARVO switcheroo and make you out to be the bully.
+Furthermore, keep your composure and avoid tarnishing the recording by yelling or using foul language.
+The last thing you want is to give your bullies ammunition.
+They can use it to do the old DARVO switcheroo and make you out to be the bully.

-However, before you record the bullying, make absolute sure you know the laws in your state concerning recordings.
-In some states, recording of others are against the law and your bullies would love nothing more than to have an excuse to sue you.
+However, before you record the bullying, make sure you know your state’s laws regarding recordings.
+In some states, recording others is against the law.
+And your bullies would love nothing more than to have an excuse to sue you.

-Again, make sure you get abreast to the laws in your state!
+Again, make sure you get abreast of the laws in your state!

 It just isn’t smart.
 Again, bullies have a knack for prying information out of people, even your friends.

-Moreover, they can also turn your friends against you, making them more than happy to volunteer the information.
+Moreover, they can also turn your friends against you.
+And they’ll be more than happy to volunteer the information.
 Don’t do it!

 Anytime you are a target of bullies, you are in no position to trust anyone!

-7. Call the bully out in front of an audience, especially those in authority.
+7. Call the bully out in front of an audience.

 This is risky and could bring retaliation later.
-However, the bullies will also know that you are on to them and you just might intimidate them enough that they will leave you alone.
+However, the bullies will also know you are on to them, and you might intimidate them enough to leave you alone.

-This happened for me on a few occasions.
+This happened to me on a few occasions.
 However, keep in mind that this doesn’t happen for everyone.

 So, pick and choose your battles wisely.
-Access the bully’s personality and the situation carefully before you decide to do this.
+Carefully assess the bully’s personality and the situation before you decide to do this.

 8. Have a strong set of beliefs and principles.

-Defending yourself from bullies doesn’t only take physical strength, it takes a lot of mental toughness as well.
-When you have a strong set of beliefs and principles, you’re least likely to fall for lies and name-calling your bullies try to bombard you with.
+Defending yourself from bullies doesn’t only take physical strength.
+It takes a lot of mental toughness as well.
+When you have a strong set of beliefs and principles, you’re least likely to fall for any insults they may bombard you with.

 9. be okay with who you are.

 We all have goals and aspirations.
 That goes for you, me, and everyone.
-The problem comes when you allow others’ opinions of you to change the way you view yourself.
+The problem arises when you let others’ opinions of you change how you view yourself.

-Never put yourself down because bullies and everyone else is putting you down.
-In other words, no matter what they say or how they act toward you, do not, under any circumstances, lose sight of your worth.
+Never put yourself down because bullies and everyone else are doing it.
+No matter what they say or how they act toward you, don’t lose sight of your worth.

 Continue to value yourself and refrain from thinking that you should be like someone else.
 You are you.
 Be okay with it.